 Once the person has the infection, wearing closed shoes for long periods of time as people do nowadays because of long office hours, provides the fungus with a warm and moist environment to enhance its growth.
 In a few days, the person starts to feel the signs of the infection.
 An athlete’s foot infection is not too serious but it can have complications and does affect people with different health statuses differently.

 It is difficult for researchers to say how common athlete’s foot is because everyone is at about the same risk for catching it.
 It does affect men more than women and older people more than younger people.
 People are at greater risk of catching the infection if they spend a lot of time in locker rooms or at public swimming pools because those are prime breeding grounds for fungus.
 Interestingly, scientists have found that there is a genetic predisposition.
 People who have skin allergies and particularly sweaty feet are more at risk of contracting the infection as well.
+If you’re getting allergy and asthma more frequently than usual, you need to get duct cleaning Melbourne immediately.

 The bottom line is that just about anyone can get athlete’s foot though and it is important to look out for the symptoms and catch it early so that it is easier to treat.